UPDATE: 1 July 2014 – new rules from the Financial Conduct Authority (FCA) means that payday loan companies:

 It can be surprising how often we make decisions that will help us in the short term but will leave us a bigger problem to deal with down the line, but this is the state of mind that leads to multiple payday loans.

 We all bury our heads in the sand from time to time, when the reality of your situation’s too scary to face head on it’s easy to put it off for another month.
 It’s a bit like the feeling you get when you know that the housework needs doing but decide to put it off until tomorrow.
 Taking out an extra payday loan means another month before you’ve to face up to your debt problem.

 The problem is that next month comes around too quickly and rather than solving the problem, taking out multiple payday loans only makes the problem worse when you eventually try to get your finances sorted out.
-This has become such an issue that we’ve seen a massive rise in the number of people coming to us holding more than ten payday loans concurrently.
+This has become such an issue that we’ve seen a massive rise in the number of people coming to us with dealing with more than ten payday loans at the same time.

 What’s a payday loan?

 A payday loan is a short term loan.
 They tend to last for about a month and usually will be timed so you repay the whole debt on your payday.
 The interest rates are generally much higher than the average personal loan because they’re taken out over short periods of time and also because the credit checks are often less strict.